Top 10 Music Acts Where Two or More Bandmates Hated Each Other

 Was Ozzy in conflict with them all?

-Fleetwood Mac Fleetwood Mac are a British-American rock band formed in July 1967, in London.
-The band have sold more than 100 million records worldwide, making them one of the best-selling bands of all time.
+Fleetwood Mac was a British-American rock band formed in July 1967 in London.
+The band sold more than 100 million records worldwide, making it one of the best-selling music acts of all time.
+Its 1977 album Rumours is one of the best-selling albums ever, with more than 40 million copies sold globally... read more

 Mega Dave is one of the most difficult musicians to work with for several reasons.
 At some point, almost everyone in the band hated him, leading to a revolving door of band members.
 Megadeth is considered one of the most dysfunctional bands ever.